 Other possible solutions include stretching your shoes or using moleskin pads to cushion the bunion.
 Using a bunion pad or custom orthotic inside your shoe may help relieve pressure on your big toe.
 If you still end up hobbling into the house with pain, here are some things you can do to find relief: put your feet up and rest them, wrap ice in a thin towel and apply to the bunion, and try gently massaging the area to loosen the muscles and reduce tension.
 We can also recommend the best type of pain reliever for your situation.

-Foot & Ankle Associates specializes in bunion treatment.
+Vargas Foot & Ankle Specialists specializes in bunion treatment.
 Give yourself the gift of healthy feet.
 Give us a call at 888-784-5335, or request an appointment online at our locations in Sugar Land, Missouri City, or Houston.
 Let us help you enjoy your holidays without pain!